• Our Team & Advisors

 Manuel Asencios

-Administrator: Asencios is a certified public accountant with a degree from Santiago Antúnez de Mayolo University and a Masters in Social Management from Pontifical Catholic University of Peru and a Masters in Public Administration from San Martín de Porres University.
+Administration and Finance Director: Asencios is a certified public accountant with a degree from Santiago Antúnez de Mayolo University and a Masters in Social Management from Pontifical Catholic University of Peru and a Masters in Public Administration from San Martín de Porres University.
 He has more than 15 years experience as administrator of non-profit organizations.
 Asencios has been responsible for the administration of the Instituto de Montaña since 2001.

 Doris Chavez

-Photo of Doris Chavez Facilitator, Participative Processes: Chavez is an educator who graduated from the University Alas Peruanas Peru (2005-2009) and from the Eleazar Guzmán Barrón Technological Institute as an agricultural technician.
+Photo of Doris Chavez Participatory process facilitation specialist: Chavez is an educator who graduated from the University Alas Peruanas Peru (2005-2009) and from the Eleazar Guzmán Barrón Technological Institute as an agricultural technician.
 Since 2009 she has taken the lead role in building relationships with the rural communities where Instituto de Montaña works and is immersed in the research process.
 She has extensive experience in community outreach as part of her work with the Natural Pastures Users Committee, and is a specialist in forest ecosystem conservation, medicinal plants and recovery of conservation units.
 (PNH-2008-2007-1997.)
 Chavez has ample experience in the research and production of entomopathogens, knowledge and application of preventive medicine and diagnostic capabilities, treatment and control of animal diseases and pests, and plants as biocontrol.
 (SENASA 1998-2001 and 2003-2004.)

 Yadira Mori